 If you have become a victim of a scam, gather all the information you can relating to the scam and contact your local police.
 Then, report it to the Canadian Anti-Fraud Centre.
 When it comes to scam prevention for Canadians, Canada’s Anti-Fraud Centre’s site also has up-to-date tips on protecting yourself from all known current scams.
 It is important to educate yourself and your loved ones about this so that you can protect your assets.

-If you come across a scam against the elderly (if you or a loved one are contacted by a scammer but don’t fall for it), you should also report this to the Canadian Anti-Fraud Centre, as well as the Better Business Bureau.
+If you come across a scam against the elderly you should report it to the Canadian Anti-Fraud Centre, as well as the Better Business Bureau even if you don’t fall for it.
 Their scam tracker has details of all new scams that are reported to the site.

 The best way to guard against fraudulent scams is to verify everything.
 Don’t buy into any unsolicited product or service offers or appeals for money.
 Do your research, talk to someone about it and ask for advice.